Ladyhabz1/react-hooks-class-state/README.md

 ## Initializing State

-In a function component, any time we needed to add state variables to our components, we use the `useState` hook, like so:
+In function component, any time we needed to add state variables to our components, we use the `useState` hook, like so:

 ```jsx